ptes77/TetrisAI/README.md

 Version 1.1 of a Tetris AI written in Python

-The AI utilizes an evolutionary algorithm that uses reinforcement learning to select well-performing rulesets within each generation to be models/reference points in the creation of rulesets in the subsequent generation.
+The AI utilizes a genetic algorithm that uses reinforcement learning to select well-performing rulesets within each generation to be models/reference points in the creation of rulesets in the subsequent generation.
 Eventually, the AI will reach a local minimum ruleset that will allow it to autonomously play the game while scoring efficiently.

 How to use: